Defintion

-Per Tse (2025) The Coarse Theorem states that parties can achieve an efficient outcome (most optimal) if two conditions are met:
+Per Gans et al. (2021) The Coase Theorem states that parties can achieve an efficient outcome (most optimal) if two conditions are met:

 1. Transaction costs are low